coulon-xyz/node_api_typescript/README.md

 ## Summary
 This API seek a collection of pictures on Unsplash API, and then filter them on "present assets on the picture" by using Google Vision API

-As this is a beta version, the number of pictures fetched from unsplash is hardcoded (10), and pagination is not implemented.
+As this is a beta version, the number of pictures fetched from unsplash is limited (no pagination).

 Example: Search a list of pictures with the theme City, and only get the ones that contains a car with a certitude of 80%.